Mich0804/Process-and-Safety/src/rist_analysis.md

 # Risk analysis

 The risk analysis is based on the SICK Whitepaper provided by the company.
 This guideline indicates the risks of different componements like mechanical, electrical, operator and software.
+Possible adaptations due to an increased risk index will be discussed in the chapter future improvements.

 ```plantuml
 @startuml